MiguelAngelBaquero/fastapi/README.md

 You should be able to check it in your Docker container's URL, for example:

 - http://192.168.99.100/docs
+- localhost/docs

 ![App's home - container](./images/AppHomeContainer.png)

 ### Container's IP address

-If you have both your app and dabase containers running on the same machine, then you need to get the real IP address from the database container.
+If you are running both your app and dabase containers on the same machine, then you need to get the real IP address from the database container.
 This is due to the default network mode on Docker, **bridge**.

 Once you've gotten the IP addres, set it up in `database.py`.

-If you are running tests on your local machine while using web servers like **Uvicorn**, switch the IP address back to `localhost` in `database.py`.
+If you are running tests on your local machine while using a web server like **Uvicorn**, switch the IP address back to `localhost` in `database.py`.

 ```bash
 ╰─ docker ps